 9. Testosterone Deficiency

 In men the most important hormone, produced in the testes, is testosterone.
 However, both testosterone and estrogen are important for bone strength in men.
-(Androgens are converted to estrogen in various parts of a man’s body, including bone).
-The up to date science shows that testosterone and estrogen levels have been declining in men, contributing to bone loss.
+(Androgens are converted to estrogen in various parts of a man’s body, including bone)

 10. Loop Diuretics – Good for your Heart, Not Your Bones